Vernetta Lopez: Acting

 Lopez's actual first television appearance was for a music television program called NiteRage, where from five hosts, it was streamlined to just two; Vernetta Lopez and Bernard Lim.
 Starring in Singapore's first English family sitcom known as Under One Roof shot Lopez to stardom and the sitcom ran from 1995 to 2003.
 Playing Denise Tan, the sitcom hit record breaking ratings and started Vernetta on her acting career professionally.
 Since then, she has starred in various productions and has taken on roles ranging from daughters to mothers, and from doctors to mental patients.

 She also played the role of a Gynaecologist, Dr Kelly Chan, alongside Amy Cheng and Edmund Chen, in a Singapore medical drama First Touch, where it explored her personal life and her work life, which contradicted each other.
-In later years, she was cast in the legal drama series The Pupil and Code of Law as Deputy Public Prosecutor Vivian Lau.
+In later years, she was cast in the legal drama series The Pupil and Code of Law as Deputy Public Prosecutor Vivian Lau, alongside Carmen Soo.

 She has starred in other television sitcoms like, Can I Help You, Mind Your Language, Shiver, Random Acts, Big Day Out, and Okto Channel's Zero Hero, playing Lady Magnificent alongside Timothy Nga.

 She has also starred in Hansel and Gretel by Wild Rice Productions.

 Lopez has also starred in Rain Tree Production's local English film, The Leap Years, alongside Wong Li-Lin, Nadya Hutagalung, and Paula Malai Ali.
 She also made cameo appearances in local feature film City Sharks in 2003 and as a woman at the turnstile in the 2015 Hollywood sci-fi film Equals.

 Radio DJ

 Lopez has worked as a radio DJ since 1994.
-She worked first as a DJ on Heart 91.3, before moving on to Perfect Ten 987FM, Class 95FM, and to the Breakfast Show with Mark Van Cuylenberg on Gold 90.5.
+She worked first as a DJ on NTUC Radio Heart 91.3 (now One FM 91.3), before moving on to Perfect Ten 987FM, Class 95FM, and to the Breakfast Show with Mark Van Cuylenberg on Gold 90.5.
 Having won several Favorite Radio DJ over several years, Lopez hosts the weekday morning show from 6am to 10am with Mike Kasem on Live with Mike & Vernetta on Gold 90.5.
-In 2025, She announced her departure from Gold 905 after 30 years of being on the air, her last day being on May 11, 2025.
+In 2025, she announced her departure from Gold 905 after 30 years of being on the air, her last day being on May 11, 2025.